-Finally the toe should remain dorsiflexed (pulled up).
+Finally, the toe should remain dorsiflexed (pulled up).

 The arm action should remain consistent just like the seated arm action drill.
 The body posture will remain vertical – do not lean back since this is inconsistent with proper running form.

 This drill is best done in short increments.
-I like to setup two cones ten yards apart.
+I like to set up two cones ten yards apart.

-Leg turnover should be as fast as possible while maintaining full range of motion.
+Leg turnover should be as fast as possible while maintaining a full range of motion.
 However, make sure to not cover too much ground too quickly.
 On average, there should be 2 to 3 strides per yard.

 This speed drill is very taxing if done correctly so give yourself time to recover in between reps so you can perform each rep with max effort.

-A walk back recovery is a good way to get your rest time in without feeling like you’re just standing around waiting.
+A walk-back recovery is a good way to get your rest time in without feeling like you’re just standing around waiting.

-Once you finish the drill, slowly walk back to first cone, take a few deep breaths and then you can move on to the next rep.
+Once you finish the drill, slowly walk back to the first cone, take a few deep breaths and then you can move on to the next rep.